 To port US/Canadian numbers to Talkdesk, please send us an email to firstname.lastname@example.org with the subject "Number Port Request", and do the following:

-1. Download, sign and attach this document to the email.
+- Download, sign and attach this Letter of Authorization (LOA) to the email.
 It needs to be signed by the person who has administrative rights over the account with the current carrier.

 Please note that if the documents are not compliant with the following guidelines, the porting request may be rejected, causing significant delays.

 Although we are strongly committed to providing you with a smooth porting process, Talkdesk cannot be deemed responsible for any incorrect submissions and delays resulting from failure to comply with the guidelines.